 There is a range of special programs for teachers, especially foreign language teachers, which allow them to move abroad and teach foreign students for a decent salary.
 For example, there is a high demand for teachers of English in China, Japan, and South Korea.
 Teaching abroad could be an exciting experience.

-Disadvantages of Being a Teacher
+Cons of Being a Teacher

 Lack of Cooperation with Parents